Work Locations: 713 Johnson and outreach / in community and when determined the publicly accessible location, Victoria, BC.

 - Active participation in staff meetings, trainings, educational forums, and engagement in community building and networking.

-- Minimum 2-5 years’ full scope, outreach nursing experience working with people with high levels of poly-substance use and mental health challenges.
+- Minimum 1-5 years’ full scope, outreach nursing experience working with people with high levels of poly-substance use and mental health challenges, an asset

 - Previous experience working in supervised consumption services/overdose prevention services or other harm reduction programs